rohan843/CTFs/picoCTF_132_GET_aHEAD/README.md

 ---

 I have `curl`ed the HTML response from the server into a file `red.html`.
 On Firefox, it simply displays a webpage with a red background (hence the name of the file) with 2 buttons that change the color of the page to blue or to red.

+---

+There seems no JS involved whatsoever.
+There was an `action` attribute in a `form` element with the value `index.php`.
+There was a `GET` request and another `POST` request made with this same `action` value.

+This suggests there is a PHP file `index.php` at the server.
+Possibly the one that contains the flag.